chrismattmann/tika-python/README.md

 1. cd /where/to/install/buildout
 2. `git clone git@github.com:collective/buildout.python.git`
 3. `cd buildout.python`
+4. `python bootstrap.py`
-4. Create a the file `local.cfg` with the following contents, then edit `/some/directory` at the bottom to be the directory you want to house your new python installation.
+5. Create a the file `local.cfg` with the following contents, then edit `/some/directory` at the bottom to be the directory you want to house your new python installation.

 ```